Windsor Locks: Gateway to Connecticut's Capital Region via Bradley International Airport

 Cincinnati Airport Train

-How far is Cincinnati/Northern Kentucky International Airport from the Southgate neighborhood in Florence?
+How far is Bradley International Airport (BDL) from downtown Hartford?